rsscml/fmldk/README.md

             weighted_training=False,   # Whether to compute & optimize on the basis of weighted losses model_prefix='./tft_model',
             logdir='/tmp/tft_logs',
-            opt=None,                  # provide own optimizer object (default is Adam/Nadam)
+            load_model=None,           # or, path of a previously saved model to continue training opt=None,                  # provide own optimizer object (default is Adam/Nadam)
             clipnorm=0.1)              # max global norm applied.
 Used for stable training.
 Default is 'None'.